-Thomas Zehetmair’s ability to skilfully blend his musical interests is unparalleled.
-He enjoys widespread international acclaim not only as a violinist, but also a conductor and chamber musician making him one of the most prominent artist personalities of present day.
-His international career as a conductor is defined primarily by his position as Artistic Partner of the Saint Paul Chamber Orchestra, USA as well as Principal Conductor of the Musikkollegium Winterthur commencing with the 2016/17 season.
+Thomas Zehetmair’s ability to skillfully blend his musical interests is unparalleled.
+He enjoys widespread international acclaim not only as a violinist, but also a conductor and chamber musician, making him one of the most prominent artistic personalities of today.
+Since the 2016/17 season he is Principal Conductor of the Musikkollegium Winterthur and an Artistic Partner with the St Paul Chamber Orchestra.
+Starting in 2019/2020, Zehetmair will take over the position as chief conductor at the Stuttgarter Kammerorchester.

 Video & Audio

 “A virtuoso technique married to a musical mind that won’t take anything for granted.
 Zehetmair seems to find answers where other musicians don’t even see questions …” Andrew McGregor, BBC Radio 3

 18 Mar 16 SCHUMANN Violin Concerto, Symphony No. 1 & Phantasie CD with Orchestre de chambre de Paris

 “Schumann’s Violin Concerto has a tricky history.
 It was composed in 1853 but deemed so weird at the time that it wasn’t performed until 1937, when it was hijacked for Nazi propaganda.
 Nowadays, advocates such as Thomas Zehetmair give the troubled and soulful piece the love it deserves.
 He first recorded it for Teldec in 1988 and recently helped prepare a new urtext edition – sorting out centuries of editorial meddling.
 His new account is warmer, more declamatory, more openly glorious in lyrical passages.”

 17 May 13 St Paul Chamber Orchestra Wayzata Community Church, Wayzata